-The Digitalarkivet has made it much easier to select the search interface in English, part of their major new site redesign.
-As seen in the image above, English is a choice in the upper right.
+Do you find working in the Norwegian language a bit intimidating?
+Formerly users needed to embed a preferred language in the Digitalarkivet URL.
+Now, the Digitalarkivet lets users select the search interface in English, part of their major new site redesign.
+As seen in the image above, English is a choice in a pull-down menu in the upper right.
 It’s also easier to select databases for searches.